Leaveer/cse15l-lab-reports/LabReport_3.md

 This code searched all documents under the technical that exatcly match the "What If?". there is only one.

-## 3. “grep” can be use to only show the name of the matched files by add "-l" behind the grep,
+## 3. “grep” can be use to only show the name of the matched files by add "-l" behind the grep.
+This is really useful to find a data in some file.
+Same example, if I remember I wrote "apple" on one of my datalog, but I can't remember which one.
+And I don't care about what I wrote I just want to know when I wrote it.
+Then I could use -l to find the file name of the data which is the data I wrote it.
+I loos more clear.
+And the point is it is really usful to find something I remember I wrote it, but I can't remember where I wrote it, and I only care about where I wrote it.
+And also could be use on search very long matches to keep clean.

 ```
 [cs15lsp23bo@ieng6-202]:stringsearch-data:184$ grep -rl LICR ./technical